How we can support you

 Managing your personal budget

-- Mixed - a combination of any of the above options
+- Mixed - a combination of the above options

-We'll check that you're managing the money appropriately as recorded in your care and support plan.
-We'll also check that the money is being used in a legal and reasonable manner.
+We'll check that you're managing the money appropriately (for example to meet the needs recorded in your support plan), and that the money is also being used in a legal and reasonable way.